-Roughan & O’Donovan-Aecom was appointed by Westmeath County Council to plan and design this dedicated coast-to-coast cycleway stretching 276km across the country and linking Dublin to Galway in 2012.
+Roughan & O'Donovan-AECOM was appointed by Westmeath County Council to plan and design this dedicated coast-to-coast cycleway stretching 276km across the country and linking Dublin to Galway in 2012.

 The project aims to bring revenue and jobs into economically disadvantaged, rural areas of the country in much the same way that Ireland’s first long-distance touring route, the Wild Atlantic Way, has done for the West.

-We adopted a holistic approach to the planning of the project, assembling a multidisciplinary design team comprising engineers, ecologists, archaeologists and landscape architects.
+ROD adopted a holistic approach to the planning of the project, assembling a multidisciplinary design team comprising engineers, ecologists, archaeologists and landscape architects.

 With the depth and breadth of expertise within the team, we could identify how best to showcase the natural and cultural heritage environment along the route to appeal to the cycling and walking tourist and day-tripper.